raptordemon/mmxklipper/README.md

 If you are still here, to upload the firmware download the bin file and the cfg. rename the bin to firmware.bin and put it on the sd card. then upload the printer.cfg and macros.cfg to your klipper instance.

+Thanks to Josh and Grace for their help